 1. LSTCVM and LS-OPT share a common file system.
-If LSTCVM and LS-OPT share a common file system, then you may run LS-OPT jobs from within the shared file system by using the solver command would be the appropriate solver command in LS-OPT if you want to run the "ls971_single" command on the remote LSTCVM server.
+If LSTCVM and LS-OPT share a common file system, then you may run LS-OPT jobs from within the shared file system by using the solver command lstcvm_run remote_solver_command solver command "lstcvm_run ls971_single"